liu980299/covid-19/README.md

 Backtracking solution for infected risk
 @copyright liu980299@gmail.com

+This is the background solution respository

+the frontend respository for (andriod and ios) is on https://github.com/liu980299/covid19_radar/

 # coronv
 Coron Virus Risk Estimate Solution by backtracking contacting history and visiting places of the infected people.